dmrokan/gsl4godot_gsl/doc_sphinx/multiroots.rst

       This is a modified version of Powell's Hybrid method as implemented in the HYBRJ algorithm in |minpack|.
 Minpack was written by Jorge
-      J. More, Burton S. Garbow and Kenneth E. Hillstrom.
+      J. |More|, Burton S. Garbow and Kenneth E. Hillstrom.
 The Hybrid algorithm retains the fast convergence of Newton's method but will also reduce the residual when Newton's method is unreliable.